 When you make this recipe, and I hope you do, I'd appreciate it if you'd take a moment to leave a star rating on the recipe card and briefly comment on why you rated it as you did.
 FYI - Google appreciates recipe ratings and, in turn, will share my recipes with more people.
 Thank you so much!!

 - 3 tablespoons butter

-- 2 pounds uncooked shrimp (thawed, deveined, tails removed) rough chopped
+- 2 pounds uncooked shrimp thawed, deveined, tails removed, and roughly chopped

 - 1½ teaspoons kosher salt

 - ½ teaspoon ground black pepper

 - ¼ cup half and half or milk

 - In a heavy bottom Dutch oven or large stockpot, sauté the minced shallots in the butter over medium heat.

 - Add the corn kernels and cook for 3-4 minutes, stirring occasionally.